 Spoilers!
 Baylor tops women's NCAA field as bracket leaks

-NEW YORK (AP) — Baylor, Notre Dame, Mississippi State and Louisville are the top seeds in the women's NCAA Tournament.
+NEW YORK (AP) — Baylor, Notre Dame, Mississippi State and Louisville are the No. 1 seeds in the women's NCAA Tournament, leading a March Madness field revealed early thanks to a production error.

 The No. 1 Lady Bears are the top team in the Greensboro Regional while defending champion Notre Dame is the first choice in Chicago.
 Mississippi State is the No. 1 team in the Portland Regional where Oregon is the second seed.
 Louisville is the top choice in the Albany Regional where potentially No. 2 UConn waits.